News + People

 How We Exemplify Our Values: Part 1

-Participate employees are different.
+Participate Learning employees are different.
 They come from different backgrounds, different families, different countries.
-They speak various languages, have distinct music preferences, range in personality type and have different world views.
+They speak various languages, have distinct music preferences, range in personality type, and have different world views.
 Some have worked in the classroom, while others have not.

 In many ways, my colleagues’ personal and professional diversity could foster segregation.
 It could cause more friction and contention than progress and productivity.
-Yet at Participate, these differences are unifying.
+Yet at Participate Learning, these differences are unifying.
 They come together to both create and link the cogs of what many would call a well-oiled machine.
-This machine propels us forward towards our mission of making education accessible and equitable for all.
+This machine propels us forward towards our mission of uniting our world through global learning.

 - Make each other better